Jascha Heifetz: Early life

 In 1906, at the age of five, Heifetz began attending the local music school in Vilna, where he studied under Ilya Malkin.
-He was recognized as a child prodigy and made his public debut at the age of seven in Kovno (now known as Kaunas, Lithuania), performing the Mendelssohn Violin Concerto.
+He was recognized as a child prodigy and made his public debut at the age of seven in Kovno (present-day Kaunas, Lithuania), performing the Mendelssohn Violin Concerto.
 In 1910, he joined the violin class of Ionnes Nalbandian at the Saint Petersburg Conservatory and later studied for six years with the renowned violin teacher Leopold Auer.
+Heifetz's education under Auer emphasized a rigorous, technical approach that prioritized scales, a clear sound, and mental discipline over natural talent.
+This experience informed Heifetz's austere performance style.

-He played in Germany and Scandinavia, and met Fritz Kreisler for the first time in a Berlin private house, in a "private press matinee on May 20, 1912.
+He played in Germany and Scandinavia and met Fritz Kreisler for the first time in a Berlin private house, in a "private press matinee on May 20, 1912.
 The home was that of Arthur Abell, the pre-eminent Berlin music critic for the American magazine, Musical Courier.
 Among other noted violinists in attendance was Fritz Kreisler.
-After the 12-year-old Heifetz performed the Mendelssohn violin concerto, Abell reported that Kreisler said to all present, 'We may as well break our fiddles across our knees.'"
+After the 12-year-old Heifetz performed the Mendelssohn violin concerto, Abell reported that Kreisler said to all present, 'We may as well break our fiddles across our knees.

 Heifetz visited much of Europe while still in his teens.
-In April 1911, he performed in an outdoor concert in St. Petersburg before 25,000 spectators; there was such a reaction that police officers needed to protect the young violinist after the concert.
+In April 1911, he performed in an outdoor concert in Saint Petersburg before 25,000 spectators; there was such a reaction that police officers needed to protect the young violinist after the concert.
 In 1914, he performed with the Berlin Philharmonic conducted by Arthur Nikisch.
 The conductor said he had never heard such an excellent violinist.